To go straight to Practice Material for Spiccato, click on the highlighted link.

 Typically, when we think of a cello, we imagine a rich, lyrical, legato, melodic (or harmonic) line.
 For most people who pick up a cello and start improvising, this is the playing style that comes automatically and unconsciously.
 In fact, for most people who want to play the cello, it is music of this character that has most inspired our attraction to the instrument.
 In this singing legato style, we make a permanent effort to avoid the bounce, by keeping our bow deeply, smoothly and firmly into the string.

 Introducing the bounce is literally a whole new ball-game (actually a whole new bow-game).
 And here, the word “game” is very appropriate, because the bounce really does add an element of “play” to string playing.
-Now we are not only singing, but also playing tennis, basketball, ping-pong, jumping on a trampoline, doing gymnastics ……… The bouncing bow adds an enormous amount of variety, character and energy to the musical style and is a hugely important part of cello right-hand technique.
+Now we are not only singing but also playing tennis, basketball, ping-pong, jumping on a trampoline, doing gymnastics ……… The bouncing bow adds an enormous amount of variety, character and energy to the musical style and is a hugely important part of cello right-hand technique.
 We have to learn to love (rather than fear) the bow’s natural tendency to bounce.
 Our job is not only to control the bounce it but also to use it to our advantage, as an essential component of our bowing toolbox.

 The desire/need for the spiccato bounce is probably one of the main reasons why the cello bowhold changed from the “underhand” viola-da-gamba hold to the “overhand” violin bowhold over the course of the 18th century.
 The importance of the overhand bowhold in allowing spiccato can be seen in the difference in stylistic character between Germanic Baroque music on the one hand and French/Italian Baroque music on the other.
 Let’s compare for example the cello-writing style of Vivaldi with that of Bach.
 It is almost impossible to imagine much of Vivaldi’s cello writing being played with an underhand bowhold (and thus without spiccato).
 Bach’s cello writing on the other hand is perfectly compatible with the underhand bowhold and no real bouncing.
 So, without any historical or musicological research we could hypothesise that in Germany, the bowhold stayed underhand for longer than in France and Italy.
-It is not surprising that the more sparkling (and bouncy) character of the French and Italians found greater need and use for spiccato than their more solid Germanic neighbours.
+It is not surprising that the more sparkling (and bouncy) character of the French and Italians found a greater need for spiccato than their more solid Germanic neighbours.

 The predominance of the lyrical, legato, singing style is very characteristic of the Romantic period.
 But in pre-Romantic music by contrast, short, separate notes were more predominant than long legato singing lines, especially for the cello whose principal role was originally as an accompanying instrument, rather than as a singing, legato, melodic instrument.
-In fact, our most frequent (and simple) use of spiccato is in the accompaniment figures and harmonies of chamber and symphonic music of the Baroque and Early-Classical Periods.
-In much of this repertoire, the role of the cello is roughly the equivalent to that of the rhythm section (bass guitar and drums) in a pop/rock group.
+In fact, our most frequent (and simple) use of spiccato is in the accompaniment figures and harmonies of the chamber and symphonic music of the Baroque and Early-Classical Periods.
+In much of this repertoire, the role of the cello is roughly equivalent to that of the rhythm section (bass guitar and drums) in a pop/rock group.
 In the fast movements, the cello not only provides the harmonic bass line but also keeps the rhythm driving along by playing that bass line with repeated spiccato notes in the same way that the drums in a band maintain the rhythmic drive and energy.
-The Mozart Divertimenti K136-138 are very good examples of this: in the fast movements the cello spends most of its time occupying this double role.
+The Mozart Divertimenti K136-138 are very good examples of this: in the fast movements, the cello spends most of its time occupying this double role.

-The cello plays uninterrupted quavers (eighth notes) for 70 of the of the 100 bars that make up this movement.
+The cello plays uninterrupted quavers (eighth notes) for 70 of the 100 bars that make up this movement.
 That corresponds to 70 x 8 = 480 equal spiccato bounces.
 This is good spiccato practice, but what makes this type of music especially good for learning spiccato is that we are often just repeating the bounce on the same note: there are relatively few changes of pitch within these 480 bounces.
 In fact, the average frequency of note changes in those 70 bars is less than one change per bar.
 In other words, we play on average a little more than one full bar on each pitch.
 This allows us to dedicate almost all our concentration and effort towards stabilising and controlling the bounce, without being distracted by coordination difficulties that would be caused by the more frequent left hand (or string crossing) changes that occur increasingly in later music (Late Classical, Romantic etc.)

 THE MEANING OF THE STACCATO DOT